Anti-incumbency: Bulgaria

 In Bulgaria, virtually every government has been ousted from power after one legislative period.

 Bhutan

-The 2018 Bhutan elections had an anti-incumbent result.
+The 2018 Bhutanese National Assembly election had an anti-incumbent result.

 India

 India has the highest rate of anti-incumbency in the world, with incumbents from the ruling party having only a fifty-fifty shot at returning to parliament.
-For example, since 1985, the electorate in Assam, India has oscillated between voting the Asom Gana Parishad and the Indian National Congress to power.
+For example, since 1985, the electorate in Assam has oscillated between voting the Asom Gana Parishad and the Indian National Congress to power.
 In Karnataka, the last time the ruling government was re-elected was in the 1985 Indian elections.
-Kerala has always voted in whichever is the opposition pre-poll alliance since 1982 assembly elections.
+Kerala has always voted in whichever is the opposition pre-poll alliance from the 1982 assembly elections until the 2021 election.
 Voter turnout does not appear correlated with incumbents' electoral performance.

 In 2018, India's period of anti-incumbency was accompanied by acute rural distress, multiple farmer agitations and serious joblessness.

 Mexico

 In the 2010 Mexican gubernatorial elections, incumbents from the Institutional Revolutionary Party, National Action Party, and Party of the Democratic Revolution were rejected.